What I can do for your school:

 WHO I AM AND HOW TO REACH ME:

-I am a 30-year veteran police department crime prevention specialist (retired) and a nationally recognized authority on Crime Prevention Through Environmental Design (CPTED), Safe Healthy and Positive Environmental Design (S.H.A.P.E.D.) safe school design, personal safety, violence prevention, confrontation management, and related topics.
-Over the past two decades I have consulted regularly to schools, educational groups, government and private organizations, such as the National Clearinghouse for Educational Facilities within the National Institute of Buildings in Washington, D.C. where I have served as a writer and consultant on safe, healthy and positive school design, and the application of security technologies.
-I have served groups in California, Oregon, Indiana, Maryland, Washington, D.C., Mississippi, Georgia, Louisiana and Haiti over the past decade, working with the Oregon Safe Schools Summit, the Indianapolis Schools, the Rollins School of Public Health, the Northwest Regional Education Lab,the Hamilton Fish Institute, Safe Havens International, School Planning and Management, College Planning and Management, the California Department of Education, and the U.S. Department of Education Office of Safe and Drug Free Schools.
+I am a 30-year veteran police department crime prevention specialist (retired) with expertise in Crime Prevention Through Environmental Design (CPTED), Safe Healthy and Positive Environmental Design (S.H.A.P.E.D.) safe school design, personal safety, violence prevention, confrontation management, Access or Functional Needs (AFN), Special Needs school crisis planning, and related topics.
+Over the past two decades I have consulted to schools, educational groups, government and private organizations, such as the National Clearinghouse for Educational Facilities within the National Institute of Buildings in Washington, D.C. where I served as a writer and consultant on safe, healthy and positive school design and the application of security technologies.
+I have served groups in California, Florida, Washington state, Oregon, Indiana, Maryland, Washington, D.C., Mississippi, Georgia, Louisiana, Greece and Haiti over the past decade, working with the Oregon Safe Schools Summit, the Indianapolis Schools, the Rollins School of Public Health, the Northwest Regional Education Lab,the Hamilton Fish Institute, Safe Havens International, School Planning and Management, College Planning and Management, the California Department of Education, and the U.S. Department of Education Office of Safe and Drug Free Schools.